LOVE OUR LANDS

 Left: PAT GUZIK, Right: ON GOOD AUTHORITY

 PAT GUZIK applies unique pattern cutting techniques to her garments to ensure minimal waste.
 Up to 15% of a fabric can be wasted during the cutting process, so saving this waste means more clothes can be made for every kilo of fibre produced, reducing the strain on the land to grow.
-Pat also uses offcuts to create new products - like this hair scrunchie, made from leftover fabric from the Octopus print shirt.
-Shop the PAT GUZIK collection here.
+Pat also uses offcuts and leftover fabric to create new products - like clothing and hair scrunchies - under her RELOVE line.
+Shop the full the PAT GUZIK collection here.

 ON GOOD AUTHORITY jackets are made from 56% Greenlon® Re a recycled nylon which significantly reduces resource use; an energy saving of 8.5%, a waste water saving of 84% and a gas generation saving of 77%.
 They have been working hard to optimize their production and will be launching in 2021 with fabric made from 100% rPET (recycled post consumer plastic bottles), that is also 100% recyclable, which will massively reduce their dependence on non-renewable resources, and on the land.
 Shop the first release from ON GOOD AUTHORITY here